hmajid2301/talks/slides.md

 notes:

-Maps port 80 on the host to port 80 in the docker container
+- Maps port 80 on the host to port 80 in the docker container
+- So we can access the app outside of the docker container

 ----